knncolle/knncolle_kmknn/README.md

 cmake --build . --target install
 ```

-By default, this will use `FetchContent` to fetch all external dependencies.
-If you want to install them manually, use `-DKNNCOLLE_KMKNN_FETCH_EXTERN=OFF`.
-See [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions of each dependency.
+Again, this will automatically acquire all its dependencies, see recommendations above.

 ### Manual